asvd/viewport/README.md

 - it is written on vanilla javascript, does not have dependencies and works anywhere;

-- its size is only 1566 bytes minified;

 - it has a simple and flexible API which shows: